-The beginning of today’s walk takes us to the pagan site of the Trembling Stones – a site used by Druids.
+Today’s walk takes us to the pagan site of the Trembling Stones – a site used by Druids.
 The large slabs on the site are a mixture of sandstone pebbles of the Vosges mountains and flintstones.
 Later our walk takes us across the battle fields of the First World War.
 The battles along this area were called the War of the Trenches and the Linge Memorial Museum can be visited along the way.
 Overnight La Baroche.

 Our last day’s walks takes us back to the vineyards that produce the great wines of Alsace.
 We walk through charming towns, such as Turkheim, an old walled city, with many houses dating from the 16th century, before arriving in Niedermorschwihr, a pretty village in the middle of vineyards with medieval house decorated with bow windows and balconies with colourful flower boxes.
 4 hours / 12 km / +210 m -680m